daniilplotnikov/simple_indexer/README.md

 # Simple Indexer
-This us code for simple sites indexer , it search links on sites an index then.
+This code for simple sites indexing , it search links on sites an index then.